Publication Rights & Contract Information for The AutoEthnographer

 Revisions

 Note that as we are a digital magazine, our main goal is to see your article rank highly in searches.
-To do this, we may edit titles as well as your actual text; we will always do our best to preserve the integrity of your work.
-Here are some strategies for future articles and likely revisions we will make:
+To do this, we ask contributors to make revisions to their work prior to publication.

 Scope of Contract